jinhojang6/opencv-project/project1/README.md

-# opencv-project-1
+# opencv-project
-Converting a video into frames in greyscale -> Binary thresholding
+Project 1: Converting a video into frames in greyscale -> Binary thresholding